Why is this medication prescribed?

 You must be trained by your doctor before using alprostadil at home.
 Be sure that you understand exactly how to use alprostadil.
 Ask your doctor or pharmacist if you have any questions about how to use your medication.

 Do not reuse needles, syringes, cartridges, vials , pellets, or applicators.
-Throw away used needles and syringes in a puncture-resistant container.
+Dispose of used needles and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the container.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.